Amazon’s Prime Exclusive phones start at $49.99, but there’s more than meets the eye. The ultimate question is “Is this really a bargain?”

 You’d think Amazon’s ill-fated Fire phone would have discouraged the company from selling smartphones altogether, but given just how lucrative this market is, Amazon just doesn’t seem to be able to quit.
 Back in June of 2016, Amazon announced that it’d be selling the Moto G4 and BLU R1 HD for $50 cheaper exclusively to Prime members.
 However, there was a big catch.
 In addition to being a paying Prime member, you would have to endure Amazon’s ads and offers on the lock screen of your Prime Exclusive phone.

-Well, perhaps the online retail giant saw enough of success from this strategy: this week, it added five more phones to the Prime Exclusive list, and now it has a total of ten Android smartphones to offer its Prime members at discounted prices.
+Well, perhaps the online retail giant saw enough of success from this strategy: in June, Amazon added five more phones to the Prime Exclusive list.
+As of September 2017, Amazon Prime now offers eight phones, retiring a few of its earlier choices.
 The rules of the game haven’t changed though, so you will still have to deal with pre-installed Amazon apps as well as the company’s presence on your lock screen.
 But just how bad are these ads?

 How bad are these ads?